sukanta022/test/README.md

 </code>

 <br>
-When passing data inside the event handler, we use an arrow function to prevent immediate execution.
-For example:<br>
+When we need to pass data inside the event handler function we use an arrow function inside the event handler to avoid execution immediately; it only runs when the event happens.
+For example,<br>
 <br>

 <code>